Borders of the oceans: South Atlantic Ocean

 The 3rd edition (currently in force) of the International Hydrographic Organization's (IHO) Limits of Oceans and Seas defines the limits of the South Atlantic Ocean (excluding the seas it contains) as follows:On the Southwest.
-The meridian of Cape Horn, Chile (67°16'W) from Tierra del Fuego to the Antarctic Continent; a line from Cape Virgins (52°21′S 68°21′W) to Cape Espiritu Santo, Tierra del Fuego, the Eastern entrance to Magellan Strait.
+The meridian of Cape Horn, Chile (67°16'W) from Isla Grande de Tierra del Fuego to the Antarctic Continent; a line from Cape Virgins (52°21′S 68°21′W) to Cape Espiritu Santo, Tierra del Fuego, the Eastern entrance to Magellan Strait.

 On the West.
 The limit of the Rio de La Plata.

 On the North.
 The Southern limit of the North Atlantic Ocean.

 On the Northeast.
 The limit of the Gulf of Guinea.

 On the Southeast.
 From Cape Agulhas along the meridian of 20° East to the Antarctic continent.

 On the South.
 The Antarctic Continent.Note that these definitions exclude any marginal waterbodies that are separately defined by the IHO (such as the Bay of Biscay and Gulf of Guinea), though these are usually considered to be part of the Atlantic Ocean.

 In its 2002 draft, the IHO redefined the Atlantic Ocean, moving its southern limit to 60°S, with the waters south of that line identified as the Southern Ocean.
 This new definition has not yet been ratified (and, in addition, a reservation was lodged in 2003 by Australia.)
 While the name "Southern Ocean" is frequently used, some geographic authorities such as the 10th edition of the World Atlas from the U.S. National Geographic Society generally show the Atlantic, Indian, and Pacific Oceans continuing to Antarctica.
 If and when adopted, the 2002 definition would be published in the 4th edition of Limits of Oceans and Seas, re-instituting the 2nd edition's "Southern Ocean", omitted from the 3rd edition.